ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. code-block:: bash

     $ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 93C4A3FD7BB9C367
-    $ sudo apt-get update
+    $ sudo apt update
-    $ sudo apt-get install ansible
+    $ sudo apt install ansible

 .. note:: This method has been verified with the Trusty sources in Debian Jessie and Stretch but may not be supported in earlier versions.
+You may want to use ``apt-get`` instead of ``apt`` in older versions.

 Latest Releases via Portage (Gentoo)
 ++++++++++++++++++++++++++++++++++++